 Facebook, Twitter and other-fast developing social networking sites, including blogs and YouTube postings by Region personnel, also represent an excellent opportunity for Regions to attract and retain its membership interest in its events or activities.
 If these activities appear to represent the Region, they should be done responsibly and with Board oversight.
 Every Region's Board should explore these opportunities, through authorized members who are technologically savvy, and such activities, if they represent the Region, should be overseen by the Board on a regular basis.
 All postings should be frequently monitored.
-(See Social Media Guidelines for Regions, pages 45-46 and the Regionfocus articles at 26:2, November 2012 and 27:2, November 2015.)
+(See Social Media Guidelines for Regions, pages 45-47 and the RegionFocus Issues and Webinars listed on page 68).